 In junior high school many children need to get eyeglasses.
 If they don’t they will have to squint and have problems seeing.
 It is the same with the feet.

 Orthotics are the glasses for the feet, and comprise a large part of the practice.
 The science of orthotic therapy was started at the medical school from which Dr. Hoy graduated.
 The first professors who invented and taught on the subject of orthotics were from the California College of Podiatric Medicine, which has traditionally been the most stringent, advanced and innovative in the field.

 Board Certified in the field of podiatric orthopedics, Dr. Hoy takes great pride in his experience in making custom orthotics.
 This gives patients the assurance that orthotics made are accurate to pathology and backed up by education and training.

 Orthotics have become a burgeoning industry.
 Many stores are now touting “custom” devices, and ads are constantly being broadcast on television.
 Dr. Hoy clarifies the myriad of available choices to help you focus on what type of device you need for your foot type and pathology.
 This includes functional and accommodative devices.
 If custom prescription orthotics are needed, Dr. Hoy will guide you to make the best device available.

 We have created a library of information regarding orthotic therapy:

 1. What Is An Orthotic?
-This article discusses the difference between over-the-counter and custom orthotics, as well as between functional and accommodative orthotics.
+This article discusses the difference between over-the-counter and custom orthotics, as well as between functional (supportive) and accommodative (cushioning) orthotics.